ralphv/gallifrey-rules/docs/ROADMAP.md

 #### planned for future releases:

+* add to Rules another decorator that limits the entityName and/or eventName that the rule can run on
 * add actions such as SlackAction
 * support avro topics
 * provide an easy way to test an action, dataObject, filter?